Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: -Frege is hard to quantum automate

 The question of the quantum non-automatability of strong proof systems was suggested to us by three different people.
 We thank Vijay Ganesh for bringing it up during the Dagstuhl Seminar 22411 \emph{Theory and Practice of SAT and Combinatorial Solving}.
 We thank Susanna F. de Rezende for bringing our attention to the problem later and for insightful comments and careful proofreading.
 We would also like to thank Ján Pich for independently pointing us to the problem and for discussing many details with us.
 We are particularly grateful for him directing us to the work of Soltys and Cook on $\LA$, which greatly simplified our formalization.
 We also thank Rahul Santhanam for his insights and conversations and Yanyi Liu for pointing us to the existence of the certificates of injectivity.
 We also thank María Luisa Bonet, Jonas Conneryd, Ronald de Wolf, Eli Goldin, Peter Hall, Russell Impagliazzo, Erfan Khaniki, Alex Lombardi, Daniele Micciancio, Angelos Pelecanos and Michael Soltys for useful comments, suggestions and pointers.

-A preliminary version of this work was presented at the poster session of QIP 2024.
-We are thankful to the anonymous reviewers and their suggestions.
-We are also grateful to the anonymous CCC reviewers for their comments and particularly for observing that some crucial axioms were missing from the definition of $\LAQ$ in an earlier version of this work.
+The journal version of this work appeared in \emph{Computational Complexity} in October of 2025 \cite{ACG25_CC_journal}.
+A preliminary version of this work was presented at the poster session of the International Conference on Quantum Information Processing (QIP 2024) and an extended abstract appeared at the 39th Computational Complexity Conference (CCC 2024) \cite{ACG24_CCC}.
+We are thankful to the anonymous reviewers, particularly for observing that some crucial axioms were missing from the definition of $\LAQ$ in an earlier version of this work.

 This work was done in part while the authors were visiting the Simons Institute for the Theory of Computing at UC Berkeley during the spring of 2023 for the \emph{Meta-Complexity} and \emph{Extended Reunion: Satisfiability} programs.